 - Overband Crack Filling is used on cracks that are up to 1" wide and are moving or unmoving.
 The process is done by pouring hot rubber material into and over cracks to seal them from water intrusion. - Fog Seals provide a thin asphalt coating over existing pavement.
-This treatment seals aggregate in place and prevents water permeation and oxidation of the asphalt binder. - Non-Structural Overlays do not contribute to a pavement's structural capacity.
-These treatments use thin layers of asphalt (1/2-1 1⁄2 inches) applied on top of existing pavement, with or without milling prior to placement.
+This treatment seals aggregate in place, and prevents water permeation and oxidation of the asphalt binder. - Non-Structural Overlays do not contribute to a pavement's structural capacity.
+These treatments use thin layers of asphalt $(1/2-1\frac{1}{2})$ inches) applied on top of existing pavement, with or without milling prior to placement.
 They improve surface ride quality and drainage and help seal the surface from water permeation and oxidation. - Chip Seals consist of a thin layer of emulsified asphalt applied to the road surface, which is topped with an aggregate usually consisting of crushed stone or slag.
-The treatment seals the underlying asphalt from water permeation and oxidation, and provides a renewed, high friction driving surface. - Cold In-Place Recycling involves the removal and pulverization of all or some of the existing asphalt surface.
-The prepared material is then mixed with an asphalt emulsion and used to repave the same road.
+The treatment seals the underlying asphalt from water permeation and oxidation, and provides a renewed, high friction driving surface.
+Fogging adds a thin layer of asphalt emulsion on top of the treated surface. - Structural Crush and Shape recycles pavement by pulverizing existing material (including base and sub-base) and blending it with a new binding agent.
+The new mix is then used to repave the same road and is sometimes topped with a new surface layer of asphalt. - Full-Depth Reconstruction is the replacement of the entire roadway structure, including the base and subbase, with new material.
+It is used only when there is no salvage value to any of the existing components

-ROAD CONDITION REPORT FOR CALHOUN COUNTY Summary of 2022 Ratings
+Summary of 2022 Ratings

-ROAD CONDITION REPORT FOR CALHOUN COUNTY Federal Aid Conditions History and Trends
+Federal Aid Conditions History and Trends

-The charts above reflect the progression of Calhoun County's federal-aid roads over a six-year period.
+The charts above reflect the progression of Calhoun County's federal-aid roads over a seven-year period.
 Generally, there was a decrease in the number of poor-rated miles from 2017 until 2019 followed by a current trend of increase.
 Conversely, , the mileage of Fair rated roads trended the opposite direction.
 The mileage of good rated roads shows two three-year cycles of increase with marked decrease from 2018 to 2019 starting the second cycle.
 Overall the mileage of good rated roads has increased slightly over the six-year period.
-The significant increase in good rated roads for 2022 is driven by substantial work on trunkline roads - mostly the I-69 and I-94 freeways.
+The significant increase in good rated roads for 2022 and 2023 is driven by substantial work on trunkline roads - mostly the I-69 and I-94 freeways.

-When looking at township breakdowns from 2014 to 2022 on the following pages of this document, it is apparent that in most jurisdictions the majority of road miles are Fair and Poor, with Good roads constituting very little overall.
+When looking at township breakdowns from 2015 to 2023 on the following pages of this document, it is apparent that in most jurisdictions the majority of road miles are Fair and Poor, with Good roads constituting very little overall.
+There are townships, however, where the has been a marked trend of decreasing Poor road mileage.
+It is likely that those have dedicated road improvement millages that are being used effectively.